lev-l/goger/README.md

 # goger
-A game on python3 where you kiling enemy and open chests.
+A game on python3.8 where you are kiling enemy and open chests.
 A goger.py is main.